 XFest Mass.
 2018, Dorchester Art Project, Boston, MA.
 Feburary, 2018

 As mentioned previously, for this project Talking Wings went by it's previous name, the Metonymy Collective.
-To make this project happen, Tzintzun Aguilar-Izzo and Veronica Lavia worked with co-artists: Aly Gear, Kiah Raymond, Harry Barrick, Pam Acosta, Marie Nicholson, Deane Silsby and Marci Diamond.
+To make this project happen, Tzintzun Aguilar-Izzo and Blake Lavia worked with co-artists: Aly Gear, Kiah Raymond, Harry Barrick, Pam Acosta, Marie Nicholson, Deane Silsby and Marci Diamond.

 Video and Photography for this project was captured by Veronica Lavia.